qafamily23/stremio-shared-debrid/README.md

     DANGER! ${other username} is accessing!
     ```

+#### _Does the addon block/lock the streams when the warning is shown?_
+The addon **does NOT block/lock anything** as its just tries to give warning when the debrid service _might_ be used by others.
+If we're confident that the debrid service is NOT being used, we can just ignore the warning and select streams like normal.

 #### _Why is the "DANGER!" warning above not displayed on top but somewhere in the middle of the stream list?_
 From our testing, it seems that the addon that was installed first will be displayed closer to the top of the stream list.
-So, to make warning displayed on top, just try to uninstall the debrid addons (Torrentio?), install this addon,
+- _Manually_, to make warning displayed on top, just try to uninstall the debrid addons (Torrentio?), install this addon,
-then install the debrid addons again.
+then install the debrid addons again, OR
+- Use any Addon manager to change the order of the installed addons.

+### Self-host
+This repo is ready for deploy to any hosting service but For simplicity, let's pick Vercel.

+- Fork this Github repo
+- Signup/Login on Vercel and connect to Github
+- Select the forked repo and deploy